Slavonski Brod: Cultural heritage

 One of the attractions of Slavonski Brod is a beautiful central town square, one of the two or three biggest in all of Croatia, Ivana Brlić-Mažuranić square, named after a popular children's writer, whose house is on the square.
 This square is also home to numerous cultural events and has a perfect view of the beautiful Sava river.
 The square is also dotted with galleries, book stores, cafes, night clubs, and shops, making it a center for entertainment.
 Close to the square, another attraction is the romantic promenade next to the Sava river - 'Kej' as it is called by citizens of town.

 Slavonski Brod Synagogue, destroyed during World War II, was among the largest and most prestigious synagogues in Croatia.
+Local Serbian Orthodox Church built in 1793 was also destroyed by Ustaše regime during the war.
+A new church, constructed at a different location and completed in 1990, was again destroyed in 1991.
+Reconstruction of that second church began in 2016.

 Slavonski Brod is home to monuments to bishop Josip Stadler and Croatia's first president Franjo Tuđman.
 Slavonski Brod and its rail station are featured in Agatha Christie's Murder on the Orient Express as the place near which the Orient Express train breaks down.

+Sports

+The local chapter of the HPS is HPD "Diljgora", which had 125 members in 1936 under the Eugen Šrepel presidency.
+At the time, it had a ski section.
+Membership fell to 105 in 1937.
+Membership rose to 119 in 1938.